smthdfirent/docker-yara-x/README.md

-# Docker containers for YARA-X
+# Docker containers for YARA

 Dockerfile which allows to install [YARA-X](https://github.com/VirusTotal/yara-x) in a Linux Debian docker container with Rust already installed.

+By default, YARA-X v0.3.0 will be installed.

 You may add YARA rules in the ```rules``` directory.
 These will be copied into the ```/root/rules``` directory of the container.